SamT6/TIBABlockchainCourseSpring2020/3_course.md

 		<header class="major">
 			<h2>Course Goal</h2>
 		</header>
-		<p>To help students with all backgrounds to understand what Blockchain is and its use cases. </p>
+		<p>To help everyone with all backgrounds to understand Blockchain Technology and its use cases. </p>
 		<!-- <ul class="actions">
 			<li><a href="about_us.html" class="button next">Learn more</a></li>
 		</ul> -->